 Prerequisites: Extended Algebra 1 and the recommendation of the department.

 For very able and motivated students, this is a challenging course in Euclidean and coordinate geometry.
 Topics include proof, parallelism and perpendicularity, congruence, similarity, triangle centers, right triangle trigonometry, transformations, circles, and polygons.
 In addition to developing proficiency in these areas, the course integrates algebraic concepts and skills throughout each unit of study.
 The course moves quickly, and students are expected to develop depth of understanding, the willingness to experiment, and the persistence necessary to solve unfamiliar problems.
 Students in the course use technology to investigate properties and discover important relationships during each unit of study.
 Students in this course are expected to be capable of working both independently and collaboratively, to be comfortable solving unfamiliar problems, and to proactively seek teacher support when appropriate.

-Prerequisites: Accelerated Algebra 1 and the recommendation of the department.
+Prerequisites: Honors Algebra 1 and the recommendation of the department.

 Students review, in greater depth, topics first studied in Algebra I and Geometry, and progress toward more advanced algebraic techniques.
 There is an emphasis on order of operations, the functional relationship between variables, graphing techniques (including the use of graphing calculators) and practical applications of algebraic skills.
 Topics include linear, quadratic, and general polynomial functions, systems of linear equations, exponential and logarithmic functions, rational functions and probability.